Code-Institute-Submissions/my-online-portfolio/README.md

 ## UX

 This is my first website and i thought "what a good idea it would be to create my first website as an online portfolio".
-So this is a webpage that will showcase my skills, my education and my projects.
-This website will be updated regularly and improved always alongside depending on the skill level that i'm at.
+So this is a webpage that will showcase my skills, my education and my projects to future employers.
+This website will be updated regularly and improved always depending on the skill level that i'm at.

+## Features

+*HTML
+*CSS
+*BootStrap